mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 1. ShipStation offers the 3PL a list of shipping options they support.
 1. The 3PL chooses from this list of shipping options they want to offer their client (TinyPilot).
-1. Shopify queries the ShipStation to find out which shipping options ShipStation and the 3PL agree on.
+1. Shopify queries ShipStation to find out which shipping options ShipStation and the 3PL agree on.
 1. I pick from Shopify which shipping options I want to make available to customers.
 1. At checkout, ShipStation makes terrible guesses at which options are "best" for the customer and reduces the set of shipping options to just two or three.
 1. Customers pick a shipping option at checkout.
 1. The 3PL purchases postage from ShipStation or another vendor to match the customer's shipping choice.

-The problem is that with so many players involved, there are tons of ways for things to go wrong and tons of opportunities for finger pointing.
+The problem is that with so many players involved, there are tons of ways for things to go wrong and tons of opportunities for finger-pointing.

 I tried to enable one-day shipping, and I found that there weren't any one-day options available by the time configuration bubbled through from the 3PL to ShipStation to Shopify to me.

 After months of back and forth, we narrowed the problem down to ShipStation.
-They don't show one-day shipping options because they consider one-day and two-day shipping options to be "similar" but the two-day options are always cheaper, so they never present the one-day option.
+They don't show one-day shipping options because they consider one-day and two-day shipping options to be "similar," but the two-day options are always cheaper, so they never present the one-day option.

 And I repeat: ShipStation, a company whose primary job is to sell you postage for shipping packages, doesn't understand why anyone would choose one-day shipping if it's more expensive.